sal55/langs/cthings/candm.md

 inline assembler)

 **185** M has a companion scripting language called 'Q'.
 It is dynamically typed and interpreted.
 Its syntax is pretty much the same as M's syntax.
 It is currently being reimplemented to be better suited for embedding.
-Both have special features for them to work closely together (eg. 'exportq' mentioned earlier)

 Usually such pairings of languages are very different: C and Lua; C and Python, with interfacing between them more awkward.
 Partly because C has no knowledge of their needs.

 **186** M uses the `$` symbol for odd jobs; currently it has about 3 meanings depending on context.
 Not a very elegant feature, I'd prefer to keep quiet about it, but...
 ````
-$ used in tabledata blocks will turn the last defined enum name into a string literal
+$ used in enumdata blocks will turn the last defined enum name into a string literal
 $ inside an array index expression like A\[$\] is equivalent A\[A.upb\]; it's the index of the last element.
 $ inside list of print items (most usefully at one end) emits a space (using " " would interact with the logic that
 automatically spaces items out)